-Lately, I’ve been pondering about my work and where I want to head with it.
+I often ponder my work and where I want to head with it.
 Thus, it's only logical to understand what I need to learn to get there.
-Turns out, the more I think of things I don't know the more assured I grow about the importance of admitting those instead of hiding them.
+Moreover, the more I think of things I don't know, the more assured I grow about the importance of admitting them instead of hiding them.

-A large part of the tech industry suffers from a misconception of needing to be a supreme developer who knows everything and can't burn out.
-For years, we've seen job ads ridiculously detached from the real world.
+Many people in the tech industry suffer from a misconception of needing to be a supreme developer who knows everything and can't burn out.
+As a result, we've seen job ads ridiculously detached from the real world for years.
 These ads require candidates to have more than 5 years of expertise with more than 10 different techniques.

 Product and business owners demand more throughput with fewer resources.
 Recruiters fail to hire the right people when they don't interview the existing developers about the skills needed in their daily work.
-Venture capitalists build and live in their own imaginary worlds filled with engineers that can mine raw diamonds every day while working 60–80 hours a week.
+Venture capitalists build and live in their imaginary worlds filled with engineers who can mine raw diamonds daily while working 60–80 hours a week.